-There are a maximum of three Post Graduate Diplomas on offer, as well as a Masters in Nursing degree and a Doctor of Nursing degree.
-As a potential candidate, it is important to ensure that one meets the minimum admission requirements and satisfies the selection criteria in order to be accepted into the programme.
+There is a maximum of three Post Graduate Diplomas on offer, as well as a Masters in Nursing degree and a Doctor of Nursing degree.
+As a potential candidate, it is important to ensure that one meets the minimum admission requirements and satisfies the selection criteria in order to be accepted into the post graduate programmes.